duxuhao/China_Cup/README.md

 - the frequency of the costumer browse (1)
 - total_times/frequency/average/min/max of a costumer take for a single activity label (11 different types * 5 = 55)
 - total_times/frequency of a costumer take for a single activity (216 different types * 2 = 432)
-- the average/min/max/count of activities number does the costumer take in one browse (4 )
+- the average/min/max/count of activities number does the costumer take in one browse (4)
 - the average/min/max/count of activities number label does the costumer take in one browse (4)
 - total_times/frequency of a costumer take for a single activity+label (276 different types * 2 = 552)

-## Bill information
+## Bill information (2551)
+- the total bills the costumer has (1)
+- the average/min/max/sum/cov/std of each bill's details for costumers (14 * 6 = 84)
+- the number of credit cards costumer has (1)
+- the total bills the costumer has for different banks (29)
+- the average/min/max/sum/cov/std of each bill's details for costumers (14 * 6 * 29 = 2436)

 ## Bank detail
-- too much loss information, consider later
+- loss too much information, consider later